TRAPPIST-1c

-TRAPPIST-1c is a mainly rocky exoplanet orbiting around the ultracool dwarf star TRAPPIST-1, located 40.7 ly away from Earth in the constellation Aquarius.
+TRAPPIST-1c is a mainly rocky exoplanet orbiting around the ultra-cool red dwarf star TRAPPIST-1, located 40.7 ly away from Earth in the constellation Aquarius.
 It is the third most massive and third largest planet of the system, with about 131% the mass and 110% the radius of Earth.
-Its density indicates a primarily rocky composition, and observations by the James Webb Space Telescope announced in 2023 suggests against a thick CO_{2} atmosphere, however this does not exclude a thick abiotic oxygen-dominated atmosphere as is hypothesized to be common around red dwarf stars.
+Its density indicates a primarily rocky composition, and observations suggests against a thick CO_{2} atmosphere, which does not exclude a thick abiotic oxygen-dominated atmosphere.

 Physical characteristics

 Mass, radius, and temperature

 TRAPPIST-1c was observed with the transit method, which enabled scientists to calculate its radius.
 Transit-timing variations and computer simulations were able to determine the mass, density, and gravity of the planet.
 TRAPPIST-1c is the third-largest planet of the TRAPPIST-1 system, with a radius of 1.097 Earth radius.
 It is also the third-most massive of the system, with a mass of 1.308 Earth mass, slightly lower than that of the next most massive, TRAPPIST-1g.
 Initial estimates suggested that TRAPPIST-1c has a lower density (4.89 g/cm^{3}) and gravity (0.966g) than Earth, consistent with a rock-based composition and a thick, Venus-like atmosphere.
 However, refined density estimates show that the planet's density is similar to Earth.

 TRAPPIST-1c's atmosphere was expected to be large enough to raise its surface temperature far above the calculated 334.8 K equilibrium temperature.
-However, an observation of the secondary eclipse of TRAPPIST-1c by the James Webb Space Telescope, announced in 2023, suggests against a thick CO_{2} atmosphere, however this does not exclude a thick abiotic oxygen dominated atmosphere as is hypothesized to be common around Red dwarf stars, with a measured surface temperature of 380 K. In addition, the planet may be very geologically active due to tidal squeezing similar to Jupiter's moon Io, which happens to have a similar orbital period and eccentricity (see TRAPPIST-1#Resonance and tides for references).
+However, an observation of the secondary eclipse of TRAPPIST-1c by the James Webb Space Telescope, announced in 2023, suggests against a thick CO_{2} atmosphere, however this does not exclude a thick abiotic oxygen dominated atmosphere as is hypothesized to be common around red dwarf stars, with a measured surface temperature of 380 K. In addition, the planet may be very geologically active due to tidal squeezing similar to Jupiter's moon Io, which happens to have a similar orbital period and eccentricity (see TRAPPIST-1#Resonance and tides for references).

 Orbit

 The orbit of TRAPPIST-1c is very close to its host star.
 One year on the planet lasts a mere 2.42 days (58 hours), a fraction as long as that of the Solar System's innermost planet, Mercury, at 176 days.
 The planet orbits at a distance of 0.0158 AU, which is about 1.6% the distance between Earth and the Sun.
 At this proximity, TRAPPIST-1c is most likely tidally locked.
 However, due to the small size of its host star, the planet only receives about 2.1 times the sunlight as Earth (similar to Venus, at 1.9 times).
 Its orbital eccentricity is very low at 0.00654, similar to that of TRAPPIST-1b.
+It is in 8:5 resonance with TRAPPIST-1b and 5:3 resonance with TRAPPIST-1d.